arifwarsi92/DevOps-Git-Github/README.md

 6.I downloaded the VS code editer.<br>
 #### Git Configuration:-
 Git uses your name and your email-id to identify who make changes.So first Configure your username and email id.<br>
-1.To set your user name.Type this command. git config --global user.name "xyz"
+1.To set your user name.Type this command.<br>
+  git config --global user.name "xyz"
-2. To set your email.Type this command. git config --global user.email "xyz@gmail.com"
+2. To set your email.Type this command.<br>
+  git config --global user.email "xyz@gmail.com"